Our group works on two different themes:

 We are exploring the use of formazanate ligands in coordination chemistry and catalysis.
 These ligands are nitrogen-rich analogues of the well-known ß-diketiminates.
 Despite the fact that the parent formazans have been known for a long time, their use as ligands for the synthesis of metal complexes has not been explored in any detail.
 Our group has begun to uncover the similarities and differences between ß-diketiminate and formazanate ligands.
 We have recently shown that bis(formazanate) zinc complexes have very similar structural features as the ß-diketiminate congeners, but provide access to unusual redox-chemistry by using the ligands as electron-reservoir.
 The formazanate ligands in these L2Zn complexes can be sequentially and reversibly reduced to give the corresponding radical anions L2Zn- and diradical dianions L2Zn2-, which have a singlet diradical ground state.
 We are currently working on the synthesis of other (transition) metal complexes, with the aim to make use of the reversible redox-chemistry of the ligand framework in catalysis.

-Also main group (boron) compounds with formazanate ligands participate in ligand-based redox reactions.
-These mono(formazanate)boron difluoride complexes are studied for their luminescent properties, which may be switched on/off as a function of ligand oxidation state.
+Also main group compounds with formazanate ligands participate in ligand-based redox reactions.
+For example, mono(formazanate)boron difluoride complexes are studied for their luminescent properties, which may be switched on/off as a function of ligand oxidation state.

 Metal-ligand cooperativity in nitrile activation: an efficient pathway for catalytic oxa-Michael addition to unsaturated nitriles